 The interior wall, floor, and ceiling surfaces were properly installed and generally in serviceable condition, taking into consideration normal wear and tear.

 14.2 STAIRS

 The stairs were used several times during the inspection.
-The stair components are properly installed and no deficiencies were noted during use.
+The stair components are properly installed with exceptions noted below.